tyauvil/vault-docker-denver/README.md

     $ docker-compose up
     $ export VAULT_ADDR="$docker_host_ip":8200
     $ vault init -key-shares=1 -key-threshold=1
+    Key 1: ec07477efcf07a319977e45cf3d3925f36f83ccbf1a092ff5f5c1e582b5ec042
+    Initial Root Token: 1845d3df-0d21-ac4a-84de-b444e7540927

+    Vault initialized with 1 keys and a key threshold of 1.
+Please securely distribute the above keys.
+When the Vault is re-sealed, restarted, or stopped, you must provide at least 1 of these keys to unseal it again.

+    Vault does not store the master key.
+Without at least 1 keys, your Vault will remain permanently sealed.
     $ vault unseal

 #### Write a secret, read it, then delete it